ShiyangZheng/ShiyangZheng.github.io/_pages/research.md

 As I delved into related papers, particularly those rooted in cognitive linguistics, I began to question the validity of the concept of the 'word'.

 A highly relevant line of research that caught my attention is formulaic language.
-It encompasses units ranging from components of words to syntactically complete phrases.
+It encompasses units ranging from components of words to syntactically complete phrases (explore this interesting [website](https://www.phrase-explorer.com/) for examples).
 The flexibility of such language units offers an opportunity to re-evaluate the concept of the word.

 Consequently, my future focus will be on how formulaic language is processed and acquired in our multilingual minds.